WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 Return a `JSON` response with the answer, relevant quotes, and metadata

 8. **Develop an Interface**:
    - Build a responsive web interface using a frontend framework like React.
 It should have a chat-like interface for asking questions and receiving answers.

+Bonus Feature ( Optional ):

+1. **Time-Turner**:
-Also, create a "Time-Turner" feature that allows users to view the conversation history and jump back to previous points in the chat.
+   - Create a "Time-Turner" feature that allows users to view the conversation history and jump back to previous points in the chat.
+   - You can store the previous conversations in the local storage.

 ### **Useful Resources**:
 - **[Harry Potter and the Prisoner of Azkaban PDF](https://ia902903.us.archive.org/12/items/FantasyFictionebookcollection/Harry%20Potter/3%20-%20Harry%20Potter%20and%20the%20Prisoner%20of%20Azkaban.pdf)**